Shaniko — Oregon’s Coolest Ghost Town

 The mysterious Shaniko Mima Mounds

-I just learned about Mima mounds (thank you Nick Zentner Geology Podcast) and I am so curious about them!
-You might notice the strange and distinctive mounds of earth alongside Highway 97 near Shaniko.
-These mounds formed naturally - but no one is sure how.
-There are a number of theories, ranging from pocket gophers to minor earthquakes to snowmelt patterns.
+I just learned about Mima mounds (thank you, Nick Zentner Geology Podcast), and I’m so curious about them!
+You might notice the strange mounds of earth alongside Highway 97 near Shaniko.
+These mounds formed naturally, but no one is sure how.
+There are many theories, ranging from pocket gophers to minor earthquakes to snowmelt patterns.

 White River Falls State Park